THERAPIES AND INTERVENTIONS

 TIST (Trauma Informed Stabilization Therapy), IFS (Internal Family Systems) and Other Ego State Therapies

 Ego-State Therapy - therapy that addresses the different PARTS of the personality - is another therapeutic tool.
 There are many ways to practice Ego-State Therapy.
 A popular form of this treatment is called Internal Family Systems (IFS).
-TIST (Trauma Informed Stabilization Therapy) is a cutting edge ego state therapy for those wounded by painful childhood experiences.
+TIST (Trauma Informed Stabilization Therapy) is a cutting edge ego state therapy for those wounded by painful childhood experiences and other traumas.
 Other therapeutic approaches utilize the ego-state concept as well, including Emotionally Focused Therapy, Gestalt Therapy, Voice Dialogue Therapy, Transactional Analysis, and many others.
 In all of these approaches, the client is viewed as a complex entity, having many different “parts.”
-For example, one “part” may want to lose weight, while another “part” may want to eat the whole day long.
-In addition, there may be a critical “part” that attacks the one who wants to eat, and a guilty “part” that feels shame and remorse for having been “bad.”
-Some people are actually quite aware of all of their parts and the conflicts they create, while others are only aware of mystical forces that seem to come out of nowhere, causing them to panic or to binge or to yell at their children.
-In other words, we are all driven by inner parts, but we have differing degrees of familiarity with them.
+For example, one “part” may want to lose weight, while another “part” may not want to restrict food.
+In addition, there may be a critical “part” that attacks the one who wants to eat, and a guilty “part” that feels shame and remorse for having been “bad” by overeating!
+Parts affect us in our personal care and physical health, our intimate relationships, our parenting, our work life and in every other realm.
+Some people are actually quite aware of their parts and the conflicts they create, while others are only aware of the effects of their parts such as feelings of panic, inexplicable rage or addictive impulses.
 The goal of any Ego-State therapy is to re-acquaint the client with his or her entire self and establish a harmonious relationship between parts.
-The result is improved physical and emotional health, improved functioning and a reduction in addictions and self-harm behaviors. d feelings.
+The result is improved physical and emotional health, improved functioning and a reduction in addictions and self-harm behaviors.

 EMDR (Eye-Movement Desensitization and Reprocessing)